 Risk of Overdose

 Both heroin and morphine pose a high risk of overdose.
-Heroin is an unregulated substance, so users can never know the true dosage or ingredients, explains the Drug Enforcement Administration (DEA).
-According to NIDA, 13,165 people died of a heroin-related overdose in 2020.
+Heroin is an unregulated substance, so users can never know the true dosage or ingredients.
+Much of the heroin on the streets in recent years is cut with deadly opioids like fentanyl and carfentanil.
+Over 9,000 people died of a heroin overdose in 2021.[7]

 Although morphine is a controlled substance, it is also abused and frequently consumed with disregard to a doctor’s prescription.
-In 2020, 68,630 overdose deaths were recorded involving any type of opioid, with 16,416 overdose deaths involving prescription opioids, like morphine.
+In 2021, 16,416 overdose deaths involving prescription opioids, like morphine.
+[7]

 Treatment

-Medication and behavioral therapies have proven effective in the treatment of opioid use disorders.
+Medication and behavioral therapies have proven effective in the treatment of opioid use disorders for both heroin and morphine addiction.

-When administered in time, naloxone can nearly instantly reverse an opioid overdose, including overdose from heroin and morphine.
-To treat an opioid use disorder that involves use of either heroin or morphine, a combination of medication and behavioral therapy is recommended.
+When administered in time, naloxone (Narcan) can nearly instantly reverse an opioid overdose, including an overdose on heroin or morphine.
+To treat an opioid use disorder that involves the use of either heroin or morphine, a combination of medication and behavioral therapy is recommended.

 Methadone, buprenorphine, and naltrexone are three types of medications that are used in the treatment of opioid use disorder as part of medication-assisted treatment (MAT).
 Combined with behavioral therapies that help people recognize and adjust their unhealthy patterns of thinking and behavior, opioid use disorder can be effectively treated.